 Category 1: Sub-Category 1:

-10 Other Mental Health and Behavioral Services ₩0030 crisis intervention ~
+10 Other Mental Health and Behavioral Services 10030 crisis intervention

 Category 2: Sub-Category 2:

-W

 Category 3: Sub-Category 3:

-W

 Category 4: Sub-Category 4:

-omplete this part for a renewal application or a new waive er that replaces an existing waiver.
-Select one: Service is included in approved waiver.
+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one :

+• Service is included in approved waiver.
 There is no change in service specifications.

-O Service is included in approved waiver.
-The so ervice specifications have been modified.
-Service is not included in the approved waive -
+O XService is included in approved waiver.
+The service specifications have been modified.

-Crisis Intervention provides immediate therapeutic intervention, available to an individual on a 24-hour basis, to address personal, social, and/or behavioral problems which otherwise are likely to threaten the health and safety of the individual or others and/or may result in the individual's removal from his/her current living arrangement and/or day program.
-The outcome of Crisis Intervention is to phase out the support as the person becomes more able to maintain him/herself in a manner which allows him/her to participate in daily routines and be able to return to his/her home living and/or day setting.
+Crisis Intervention provides immediate therapeutic intervention, available to an individual on a 24 hour basis, to address personal, social, and/or behavioral problems which otherwise are likely to threaten the health and safety of the individual or others and/or may result in the individual's removal from his/her current living arrangement and/or day program.
+The outcome of Crisis Intervention is to phase out the support as the person becomes more able to maintain him/herself in a manner which allows him/her to participate in daily routines and be able to return to his/her living and/or day setting.

-Crisis Intervention Services are used in situations in which the need is immediate and exceeds the scope of Behavior Support Services.
+Crisis Intervention Services are used in situations in which the need is immediate and exceeds the scope of Behavior-Support Services.